-Emphasis or highlighting Italic font can be used to emphasise or highlight a particular word or words from the surrounding text
+Emphasis or highlighting Italic font can be used to emphasise or highlight a particular word or words from the surrounding text.

 Non-English words In the past it was common practice to use italics for all non-English words at their first mention in the text.
 Now it is more common to only use italics for non-English words that do not appear in an English dictionary or would be unfamiliar to the target audience.
-Use italics for the first mention of the word and then Roman font throughout the rest of the text.
-It is now also becoming common to not use italics for any non-English words.
-If a word has been incorporated into the English language, then there is no need to use italics.
-We went to a cafe.
+It is also becoming common to not use italics at all for any non-English words.
+If using italics for a non-English word, use italics for the first mention of the word and then Roman font throughout the rest of the text.
 However, if a non-English word has the same spelling but a different meaning as an English word, then italics should be used for the non-English word.
 I stayed in a pension in France.
 As the Māori language, te reo Māori, is an official language of New Zealand, italics should not be used for Māori words within English text, even if the word may be unfamiliar to the target audience.
 Diacritics should be checked in the English dictionary.
 If the word has been assimilated into English and no longer has the diacritics in the dictionary entry, for example cafe (though the New Zealand Oxford dictionary gives a choice for cafe or café), then no diacritics are needed.
 However, if the word is not in the English dictionary, then diacritics should be used when the word has them in the non-English language.
+Always use tohutō/macrons for te reo Māori words, even if they are listed in the dictionary without.
 Specialised meaning If new words are coined or words are used in ways that is not their usual sense, then you can use italics to identify the word at the first mention.
 Quotation marks can also be used for this purpose.
 He was wearing a mask to prevent getting the rona.
 Scientific names Italics are used for genera, species, subspecies and varieties of animals, plants and microorganisms.
 However, the popular names for plants and animals are not italicised.
 Metrosideros excelsa is the scientific name for the pōhutukawa tree.
 The abbreviations sp. and spp. are not italicised.
 Canis spp. means all species of Canis.
 Works of art Works of art are defined with italics:

 He got a copy of the New Zealand Herald.
 In the next day’s Herald.